Simple Balsamic Vinaigrette Salad Dressing

 Homemade Balsamic Vinaigrette

 This sweet and tangy dressing is the perfect flavor companion for dark leafy salads.
-Greens like spinach, baby greens, red leaf lettuce have a very different flavor than romaine or green leaf lettuce, and using the right salad dressing with them take your salad from “Meh, I like Caesar salad,” to “Wow!
+Greens like spinach, baby greens, and red leaf lettuce have a very different flavor than romaine or green leaf lettuce, and using the right salad dressing with them take your salad from “Meh, I like Caesar salad,” to “Wow!
 Glad I made extra!”

 We use balsamic vinaigrette when we get tubs of marked down spring mix salad from Kroger – there’s a lot of it, and I wonder if it’s because people simply don’t know how to dress it properly.